6Ministers/penpot-docker-compose-for-prototypes-apps/README.md

 ``` bash
 PENPOT_PUBLIC_URI=https://penpot.your-domain.com
 ```
-I recommend installing SMTP so that you can confirm mail during registration, invite the team and send notifications.
+I recommend setting up SMTP so that you can confirm mail during registration, invite the team and send notifications.
+Note that when SMTP user registration is enabled, then user creation via the console is disabled.
+[Create users using CLI](https://help.penpot.app/technical-guide/getting-started/#create-users-using-cli)

 ``` bash
 PENPOT_SMTP_DEFAULT_FROM=penpot@your-domain.com
 PENPOT_SMTP_DEFAULT_REPLY_TO=penpot@your-domain.com